 The participation of paid consultants in a sponsored project for periods longer than two weeks should be discussed with the OSP prior to submission of the proposal.
 Institutional consulting policies are contained in the Consultant’s Policy.

 Equipment means an article of nonexpendable, tangible personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per acquisition components and identified for inventory purposes.
-This does not include on-campus machine-shop labor.
+This does not include on-campus machine-shop labor or warranty and service features of the purchase.

 - Software acquisitions <$5,000 are not capitalized.
 They are expense items.